KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 This chain's block reward will grow linearly from 0 to 100 over 1000 blocks, then stay at 100 indefinitely.

 ::: tip
-Use the [`getblocksubsidy`](../komodo-api/mining.html#getblocksubsidy) rpc method to verify your asset chain will work as expect at each relevant height: `./komodo-cli -ac_name=HELLOWORLD getblocksubsidy <blockheight>`
+Use the [`getblocksubsidy`](../komodo-api/mining.html#getblocksubsidy) rpc method to verify your asset chain will work as expected at each relevant height: `./komodo-cli -ac_name=HELLOWORLD getblocksubsidy <blockheight>`
 :::

 ## ac_perc